How To Copy Directory in Linux (Terminal, Command Line)

-How To Copy File in Linux (Terminal, Command Line)
+How To Rename File in Linux (Terminal, Command Line)

-File in linux computer system can be created, copied, moved, renamed, modified, grown, shrunk, and deleted.
+File in linux computer system can be renamed, created, copied, moved, modified, grown, shrunk, and deleted.
 In some cases, software programs that are executed on the computer handle these operations, the user can also modify these files directly via terminal using command line.

 Install Chrome on Centos 7 (via Terminal using Linux command)